nus-cs2103-AY2021S2/ip/docs/README.md

 The task at 3 will be marked as done.
 The next time the task is displayed, in the string representation, the task will be ticked instead of marked with a cross.
-For example the following  to do task is marked as done
+For example the following  to do task is marked as done.

  `[T][✓] Get out of the house`